Hyridella interserta (Iredale, 1934)

 The last major taxonomic revision of Australian freshwater mussels was by McMichael & Hiscock (1958).

-Based on the available molecular results, Walker et al. (2014) pointed out that a reassessment of Australian hyriids is needed.
+Based on the available molecular results, Walker et al. (2014) pointed out that a reassessment of Australian hyriids is needed and one is now in progress.

 Biology and ecology